-In a normal MLS transaction the Seller pays all of the commission.
-The Buyer gets a free service from their Realtor.
+In a normal MLS transaction in BC, the Seller pays all of the commission.
+The Buyer gets a free service from their designated Realtor.

 There is no set rate for commissions.
-They can vary from 7% of the first $100,000 and 4% of the balance, to 6% of the first $100,000 and 3% of the balance.
-Always remember, you usually get just what you pay for.
-The listing Realtor normally shares 50% of the commission with the Buyer's Realtor, and their companies will usually share part of that split as well.
+They can vary from 7% of the first $100,000 and 4% of the balance, to 6% of the first $100,000 and 3% of the balance etc. Always remember, you usually get just what you pay for.
+The listing Realtor normally shares 50% of the commission if the Buyer has another Realtor, and their companies will usually share part of that split as well.

-Realtors are designated to act as agents for their clients.
+Realtors are designated to act on behalf of the company to represent their clients.
 In addition to good service, they must provide complete loyalty, obey all lawful instructions, maintain confidentiality, exercise reasonable care and skill, and account for all monies and property given to their care.
-Listings are always with Real Estate companies, not individual Realtors.
-Usually, separate Realtors represent the Seller and the Buyer.
-Sometimes, however, a Realtor will represent both parties in a transaction.
-This is called limited dual agency.
-This only happens if both parties agree to that arrangement, and then both parties must be treated impartially by the Realtor.
+Listings are always with Real Estate companies, and not the individual Realtors.
+Usually, different Realtors represent the Seller and the Buyer.
+Only in very special circumstances will a Realtor represent both parties in a transaction.

 E&O Liability :